 NDSU's Department of Human Development and Family Science offers a Bachelor's Degree in Human Development and Family Science with options in: Child and Adolescent Development, Family Science, Child Development /Elementary Education, Family Science /Social Work and Adult Development and Aging.
-We also offer the Ph.D. in Developmental Science and in Couple and Family Therapy, as well as a Masters Degree in HDFS with options in Family Financial Planning, Gerontology and Youth Development.
+We also offer the Ph.D. in Developmental Science, as well as a Masters Degree in HDFS with options in Family Financial Planning, Gerontology and Youth Development.
 We take pride in preparing our graduates for their future careers.

 Choose a career for the future...make a difference!